boryspaulewicz/bhsdtr/Readme.md

 and (more concisely) in the package documentation.
-[Here](https://github.com/boryspaulewicz/bhsdtr/tree/master/inst/preprint/analysis_script.R) is the R script that was used to perform all the analyses and produce all the figures and tables in the paper.
+[Here](https://github.com/boryspaulewicz/bhsdtr/tree/master/inst/preprint/analysis_script.R) is the R script that was used to perform all the analyses and produce all the tables and some of the figures in the paper.

 ## Features